twotwentyseven/handbook/making-a-career.md

 ## Performance Feedback

 We are always providing feedback - don't always expect us to schedule a formal "review" because you can expect to be talking about your code/designs/projects and getting feedback regularly.
-Afterall, regular feedback is a lot more important than waiting to get it officially once or twice a year.
+After all, regular feedback is a lot more important than waiting to get it officially once or twice a year.
 That being said, team leads will catch up you roughly monthly to discuss how your goals are progressing.

 ## 1:1s

-While you can expect to have quite regular 1:1 with your team lead, you'll chat with Eric or Nathan at least once anually where we'll generally talk about:
+While you can expect to have quite regular 1:1 with your team lead, you'll chat with Eric or Nathan at least once annually where we'll generally talk about:
 - your daily work schedule and load
 - your overall happiness
 - your relationships with your team, team lead, and company